Welcoming, Seeking, Loving, Serving in Christian Community…

 The congregation of members elect a nine-person Church Board to provide ongoing leadership, planning, program evaluation, and fiscal oversight.
 In congregational meetings budgets are presented, priorities are discussed, and leadership is elected.

 Board members serve three-year terms and can be nominated by any member.
 Potential board members must have had previous church committee, task force, or other leadership experience, and have the endorsement of three other First Congregational UCC members.

-The Board meets on the third Tuesday of the month at noon and provides spiritual and missional leadership on behalf of the congregation.
+The Board meets once a month and provides spiritual and missional leadership on behalf of the congregation.
 In addition to board meetings, each member also serves on one or more standing committees or task forces.
 If you are interested, please contact staff.
 A nomination form is made available each spring, and the election of board members occurs at the June Congregational Meeting.